rust-lang/book/src/ch08-03-hash-maps.md

 Blue and Yellow.
 The Blue team starts with 10 points, and the Yellow team starts with 50.

+Since we want the HashMap to own its keys, we'll use the `String::from()` function to create owned strings instead of simply `"Blue"`, which would pass a string reference.
+Since the HashMap will own its keys, we can then guarantee that the keys will live as long as the HashMap will.
+This will be explained in more detail in the [“Validating References with Lifetimes”] [validating-references-with-lifetimes]<!-- ignore --> section in Chapter 10.

 ```rust
 use std::collections::HashMap;